Xpazeman/tld-remove-clutter/README.md

 ## Special cases
 Break down won't be applied to objects that act as container, as bed or if it contains a buffer memory screen.
 So if you find something that you can't remove and you should, you know why it is.

+## Known Issues
+Some objects don't drop down when something underneath is harvested.
+This is partly due to all objects not being created equal, so, no easy fix for now.